a-tabaza/genai_interview_questions/README.md

 ### What are the different strategies for searching in a vector database or index?
 Search strategies in vector databases include:
 - **Exhaustive Search:** This strategy involves comparing the query vector with every vector in the database to find the most similar vectors.
-- **Approximate Search:** This strategy involves using approximate algorithms such as Heirarchal Navigable Small Worlds (HNSW) to find the most similar vectors.
+- **Approximate Search:** This strategy involves using approximate algorithms such as Hierarchal Navigable Small Worlds (HNSW) to find the most similar vectors.
 At the time of indexing, a graph is built, and the query vector is traversed through the graph to find the most similar vectors.

 Recommended Reading:
 - [Foundations of Vector Retrieval by Sebastian Bruch, Part II Retrieval Algorithms](https://arxiv.org/abs/2401.09350)